Vida Dutton Scudder: Academic career and social activism

 I would rather never again wear a thread of woolen than know my garments had been woven at the cost of such misery as I have seen and known past the shadow of a doubt to have existed in this town. ...
 If the wages are of necessity below the standard to maintain man and woman in decency and in health, then the woolen industry has not a present right to exist in Massachusetts.

 In 1913, Scudder ended her association with Denison House and moved to Wellesley, Massachusetts, with her elderly mother, who died in 1920.

 Unlike Eugene Victor Debs and other Socialist leaders, Scudder supported President Woodrow Wilson's decision to intervene in the First World War in 1917.
 In 1919 she founded the Church League for Industrial Democracy.

-From 1919 until her death, Scudder lived with Florence Converse.
+From 1919 until her death in 1954, Scudder lived in a Boston Marriage with Florence Converse.
 In Wellesley they resided at 45 Leighton Road.
 Scudder's closest friend Helena Dudley lived with Scudder from 1922 until Dudley's death in 1932.

 In the 1920s, Scudder embraced pacifism.
 She joined the Fellowship of Reconciliation in 1923, the same year she gave a series of lectures before the Women's International League for Peace and Freedom in Prague.